futuregrid/manual/doc/source/xtwisterfuturegridhpc.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now ssh to the selected node, i56, then download and unzip the ActiveMQ
-package, finally start it up and return the previous master node, i56.
+package.
+Finally start it up and return the previous master node, i56.

 ::